MAECProject/MAECProject.github.io/news/index.md

 ## Our latest news:

+**Next MAEC 5.0 Working Call Scheduled for April 26**
+Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on April 26, 2017.
+Call details and the agenda topic(s) will be announced closer to the day.
+[More>>>](/working-call)

+**MAEC 5.0 Working Call on April 12 to Focus on “Vocabularies”**
+The main topic of our 1-hour bi-weekly community working call on [April 12, 2017](http://making-security-measurable.1364806.n2.nabble.com/MAEC-April-12-Working-Call-Agenda-tc7589517.html) for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be the [Vocabularies](https://docs.google.com/document/d/1btZGq2H6xtSsjrweL6NMXx7KHg6B2yIZkz9nSe6JZfA/edit#).

+**Next MAEC 5.0 Working Call Scheduled for April 12**
+Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on April 12, 2017.
+Call details and the agenda topic(s) will be announced closer to the day.
+[More>>>](/working-call)

+**MAEC 5.0 Working Call on March 29 to Focus on Five MAEC 5.0 Specification Topics**
+The main topics of our 1-hour bi-weekly community working call on [March 29, 2017](http://making-security-measurable.1364806.n2.nabble.com/MAEC-MAEC-Working-Session-tc7589499.html) for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be the five remaining open items in the MAEC 5.0 specification: [API call parameter values](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.bgw48ww0jje1), [Distance measures](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.e9yw7k904di4), [Actions](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.yn04yetlim3i), [Malware Instances](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.5ob769orcztq), and [Packages](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.efuhzu24o2t3).
+Read the detailed [agenda](http://making-security-measurable.1364806.n2.nabble.com/MAEC-March-29-Working-Call-Agenda-tc7589500.html).

 **Next MAEC 5.0 Working Call Scheduled for March 29**
 Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on March 29, 2017.
 Call details and the agenda topic(s) will be announced closer to the day.
 [More>>>](/working-call)